Rainbow-CPaaS/Rainbow-Node-SDK/guide/Connecting_to_Rainbow_XMPP_Mode.md

 As explained in the guide [Getting Started](/doc/sdk/node/guides/Getting_Started), you have to setup the SDK for Node.JS in order to connect to Rainbow.

+**Full option's description** is available in [sdk constructor options](/doc/sdk/node/api/sdk#sdkconstructoroptions)

-Here is a complete sample for connecting to Rainbow.
+Here is a sample for connecting to Rainbow.
 Adapt it with your credentials:

 ```js